 If you supply your email address at the end of the survey, you will earn an entry into a drawing for a free membership or renewal.

 News Posted 14-09-2020

-Members of the Florida Native Plant Society are able to attend our live Lunch and Learns every Friday at noon and access our archive of twenty past Lunch and Learns.
+Members of the Florida Native Plant Society are able to attend our live Lunch and Learns every Friday at noon and access our archive of 102 past Lunch and Learns.

 How to Watch

-The links to both past and upcoming Lunch and Learns are in your email inbox in our Monday Lunch and Learn update email and in the Sabal minor Vol 21(5) that was sent out September 8th.
+The links to both past and upcoming Lunch and Learns are in your email inbox in our Monday/Tuesday Lunch and Learn update email and in the Sabal minor.

 Not a member of FNPS?
 Join today and send us an email to get the link - use the email link below this news item.